AndyObtiva/glimmer-dsl-libui/README.md

 To learn more about the [LibUI](https://github.com/kojix2/LibUI) API exposed through [Glimmer DSL for LibUI](https://rubygems.org/gems/glimmer-dsl-libui), check out the [libui C headers](https://github.com/andlabs/libui/blob/master/ui.h)

+## Glimmer Style Guide

+- Control arguments are always wrapped inside parentheses
+- Control blocks are always declared with curly braces to clearly visualize hierarchical view code and separate from logic code
+- Control property declarations always have arguments and never take a block
+- Control property arguments are never wrapped inside parentheses
+- Control listeners are always declared starting with on_ prefix and affixing listener event method name afterwards in underscored lowercase form.
+Their multi-line blocks have a `do; end` style.
+- Pure logic multi-line blocks that do not constitute GUI DSL view elements have `do; end` style to clearly separate logic code from view code.

 ## Girb (Glimmer IRB)